ericcxie/ericxie.ca/src/content/blog/shopify.md

 # Background

-As I wrap up my 4 months Software Engineering internship at Shopify, I wanted a chance to reflect on my experience and share some of the things I learned along the way.
+As I wrap up my 4-month Software Engineering internship at Shopify, I wanted a chance to reflect on my experience and share some of the things I learned along the way.
 I worked on the Creative team where our goal was to capture the long-term brand value of Shopify.
-Some past projects that my team was involved with includes [Shopify Milestones](https://milestones.shopify.com/), [Shopify x MrBeast](https://www.shopify.com/mrbeast), and [BFCM](https://bfcm.shopify.com/) to just name a few.
+Some past projects that my team was involved with include [Shopify Milestones](https://milestones.shopify.com/), [Shopify x MrBeast](https://www.shopify.com/mrbeast), and [BFCM](https://bfcm.shopify.com/) to name a few.
 This term, my main project was to revamp [shopify.vc](https://shopify.vc/), the main site for Shopify Ventures, our investment division.

 # Shopify Ventures Rewrite

 My manager came to me one day and told me that he had an exciting project for me where I'd get the chance to take full ownership.
-The Venture's team had requested some overhaul to the site such as the ability to self-serve content update and more interactivity.

 For some context, the original site was built by a third-party agency and so naturally the repo contained a lot of technical debt (dependency hell 🥲).
 So much so that my manager saw this as a good opportunity to start from scratch and build it in-house.